carmen-chau/csc494-comp-graph/README.md

 Similarly, by illustrating how these individual terms are being used to calculate loss gradients, the visualization can help students understand how derivatives and chain rule apply to individual terms during backward pass.

-> For the backpropagation graph, why did you include the backpropagation arrow?
+> For the backward pass graph, why did you include the dotted blue arrows?

 The gradient flow arrow (dotted blue arrows) was included in hopes to help students differentiate between the forward pass phase (solid arrows) vs backward pass phase (dotted arrows).
 Also, these arrows are a physical visualization of the backward flow of gradients, which are intermediate processes that are essential to calculate the amount of loss relative to the term we are looking at.